Buying Your First Home?

 It is important that you have a lawyer to draft these conditions for you, to make sure your interests are properly protected.

-If an agreement is conditional, your lawyer will be in contact with the vendor’s solicitor when the conditions are confirmed.
+If an agreement is conditional, your lawyer will be in contact with the vendor’s solicitor to confirm the conditions as required.
 Once all the conditions are confirmed, the agreement is “unconditional”.

 Settlement day is when legal ownership of the property is transferred to you.
 This must be performed by a lawyer or qualified conveyancer.